 Why Does My Vagina Itch Before/During/After My Period?

-your body is NOT happy that it doesn’t get to be pregnant – so hormones all over the place and NOT in the right levels.
+your body is NOT happy that it doesn’t get to be pregnant – so hormones are all over the place and NOT in the right levels.

 This really means that dryness is a very common reason for itching because estrogen levels are LOW.

 It’s the same as baby diaper rash, that’s why parents usually want to change the diaper right after they’ve noticed something has happened in the diaper (also, because of the smell).

 BUT it’s not the case with women during their period.
 Why?
 Because we bleed more often than a toddler pees their diaper.
 So changing your pad right after some blood came out – well, that’s a bit expensive.

 It’s the same with tampons, trust me.
 ESPECIALLY if it’s your last days of the period.

 That just calls for more dryness, which leads me to the next point…

-But all of this can be avoided altogether if taken right measures to prevent pad rash in the beginning.
+But all of this can be avoided altogether if you take the right measures to prevent a pad rash in the beginning.

 What Causes a Pad Rash?